 6 Read-Aloud books

 36 decodable books (6 copies of each) that introduce silent E, inflectional endings, vowel teams, R-controlled vowels, diphthongs, consonant -LE, soft C and G, the jobs of Y, multisyllabic words, and a broader selection of high-frequency words

 View Samples and Summaries

-The Jump Rope Readers Summaries Chart (click Download button below) offers a closer look at the engaging storylines in the books and important details about opportunities to practice phonics skills across the series.
+Click on the button below to read sample books from each box and view the book Summaries Chart.
+The Jump Rope Readers Summaries Chart offers a closer look at the engaging storylines in the books and important details about opportunities to practice phonics skills across the series.
 We suggest that you review this information to make choices about which sets you will use in your classrooms and whether you might want additional sets of certain boxes to allow more than 6 students at a time to access any given set within the series.
-The title summaries also convey the spirit of the Jump Rope Readers series, depicting a dynamic, inclusive, urban neighborhood and the diverse families who live there.
+The book summaries also convey the spirit of the Jump Rope Readers series, depicting a dynamic, inclusive, urban neighborhood and the diverse families who live there.

 Series Introduction Videos from the Authors